liquibase/liquibase-test-harness/README.md

 ## DiffCommandTest
 This test compares two databases using Liquibase Diff command, then makes new changelog file based on this diff, apply this changelog to targetDatabase and check there is now unexpected diffs between this databases.
-### Warning this is destructive test, meaning it will change state of targetDatabase according to referenceDatabase
+#### Warning: this is destructive test, meaning it will change state of targetDatabase according to referenceDatabase

 ## Running the Tests